Corinne Griffith: 1933–1964: Post-film career

 After her retirement from film, Griffith divorced Morosco in 1934.
 Two years later, she married businessman and Washington Redskins owner George Preston Marshall.
 In December 1941, the couple adopted two daughters, Pamela and Cynthia.
-In the early years of her marriage to Marshall, she wrote the lyrics to the original Redskins fight song, "Hail to the Redskins".
+In the early years of her marriage to Marshall, she wrote the lyrics to the truly racist original fight song, "Hail to the Redskins".

 In the 1940s, Griffith began investing in real estate in the Los Angeles area.
 She funded the construction of four commercial buildings on all four corners of the intersection of Wilshire Boulevard and South Beverly Drive in Beverly Hills, California.
 The construction of the buildings, each named after her, proved lucrative, and she turned down an offer of $2.5 million for them in 1950.
 The same year, she spoke at the inaugural National Association of Real Estate Boards convention in Florida.
 "I liked the vacant business lots I saw in Beverly Hills with the For Sale signs on them," she recalled.
 "They were so near the beautiful homes there in that section and I couldn't help but feel that someday the business section would grow up to the great buying power of these wealthy estates."